 Go to the speed test tool and run it.
 It will show you the current internet speed you have.
 For example, in the picture, we have around 12.23MBs of internet speed.
 This is the speed that we get from the ISP for browsing the internet.

-After connecting to a VPN service like ExpressVPN, which provides a solid firewall against ISP throttling we get the following results using Stockholm servers:
+After connecting to a VPN service like Surfshark, which provides a solid firewall against ISP throttling we get the following results using Stockholm servers:

 How to Stop ISP Throttling Using VPN?